SHIVASOMANATH/Ansible/Q&A session.md

   - Which is maintian desired state with small changes // When the bug is occured in diffrent environments in ansible execution we need to fix issue minimum downtime instead of fix the bug ,,we can roolback the changes
 ### 3. How does Ansible work?
   - Multipieces together automation tool ..-- Modules --playbooks --plugins
-  - modules -- those are using for build tasks
+  - modules -- a reusable, standalone script that Ansible runs on your behalf, either locally or remotely
   - playbooks -- steps need to complete the process //group of tasks
   - plugins -- special kinds of modules that run on the main control machine for logging purposes.
 ### 4. What are the features of Ansible?